the-events-calendar/the-events-calendar/readme.txt

 * Fix - Fixed error message returned when tabbing away from a blank event name meta box so that it properly indicates that an event name is required (our thanks to @tapan29bd for this fix!)
 * Fix - Resolved issue where Timezone event start/end date property name strings were malformed which guaranteed a a call to get_post_meta for Timezone date strings
 * Fix - Fixed CSS issue where the month view calendar could sometimes extend beyond the edge of the page when Skeleton Styles were enabled
+* Fix - Fixed a problem where iCal data was generated with incorrect dates in the case of some all days events (thanks to Matt for highlighting this)
 * Deprecated - The Tribe__Events__Main::defaultValueReplaceEnabled() method is being deprecated in favor of tribe_get_option('defaultValueReplace').
 Schedules for removal in v4.5
 * Deprecated - The tribe_event_link() has been deprecated in favor of tribe_get_event_link().
 Scheduled for removal in 5.0
 * Deprecated - The third parameter of tribe_get_organizer_link() (the $echo parameter) has been deprecated and is scheduled for removal in 5.0